heyannag/Project_1_Group_4/README.md

 Data included: year, make, model, price, VIN, city, state

-## II.
-After initial research, collaborate on findings and comprise data to an overall theme
-Educated Recommendation - What used Nissan vehicle do we recommend for our hypothetical customer?

-1. Problem:
-Shopping for a used vehicle can be difficult.
-You want to make the best investment, but it's hard to know if you are getting the best price/value or if there are other vehicles listed that best suit your needs.

-2. Goal:
-What used Nissan car do we recommend user should buy within their ** qualifiers: budget, mileage, and geographical location of listing. ** (need to define)
-Is the asking price for this particular car reasonable given the information provided in the dataset.
-What are other vehicles could we recommend?
-(Slightly overbudget, higher mileage, outside geographic location.)

-This data was obtained on https://www.kaggle.com/jpayne/852k-used-car-listings#true_car_listings.csv and contains the following limitations:

-    - Only used cars made by Nissan
-    - Model years between 1997-2017
-    - Listings that were live on September 24, 2017

-Data included: year, make, model, price, VIN, city, state

 # Vehicle availability in TN and surrounding area & general trends